MariaIzobava/comp0244-go2/README.md

 ## Wall Following
 **Date:** 30/01/2025

-**Goal:** Move the Robot via Waypoints, Wall Localization to Follow the Walls of an obstacle: _we will check how to use the lidar-based fit lines of an obstacle to follow the wall/obstacle.__
+**Goal:** Move the Robot via waypoints and wall localization to follow the walls of a convex obstacle: _we will check how to use the lidar-based fit lines of an obstacle to follow the wall/obstacle.__

 ### Pull recursively all repos and enter the docker to re-compile
 Open the first terminal to pull recursively all repos, re-compile, and load the gazebo environment: